Meena works as a domestic worker in Banda, Uttar Pradesh. She lost her job during the lockdown. Meena ji says –

 Where has relief been distributed?

-Since March we have watched the crisis unfold – on the streets and in the news.
-It has been inspiring to see the work of iProbono’s 30 partners, who have provided cooked food and dry rations to almost 140,000 people, for periods ranging between 14 to 84 days, roughly the equivalent of around 5,968,000 meals.
+Since March we have watched the crisis unfold, on the streets and in the news. iProbono funded 30 groups – including partner organisations, our fieldworkers, volunteer networks – to provide cooked food and dry rations to almost 140,000 people, for periods ranging between 14 to 84 days, roughly the equivalent of around 5,968,000 meals.
 The distribution spanned 89 districts, and 16 States and Union Territories.
 Many of our partners were the first responders to the crisis, and have been working on relief since the beginning of the lockdown.

 Several of our partners are also implementing programs for access to work and shelter, emergency health support, and bringing greater accountability into public distribution, in order to make the food relief initiatives sustainable for these vulnerable households in the long-term.
 Providing funds for food relief enables them to free up resources for these other essential supporting initiatives.

 In conjunction with our partners, we identified where distribution is required based on three overlapping areas of need: